Blaeberries - summer's seasonal foraging treat.

 Sure enough, when I returned from my visit to Norway, I began spotting the berries everywhere and picking and cooking them.
 It doesn't make sense to buy imported blueberries at the supermarket when I can forage for better on my doorstep.
 They are bursting with Vitamin C and traditionally were thought to improve eyesight.

 They are fiddly little things though, and many a hot afternoon on a hillside yielded a mere small tub.
 I stuck at this for a few years until I discovered the blaeberry comb; a tool commonly used in Scandinavian countries.
 It rakes the bush, and the berries fall into a small bucket attached.
 I bagged one in a second-hand shop in Norway for a few kroner.
 They are often known by the French word 'peigne' and are available on the Ray Mears website.
 It is still back-breaking work though so be sure to take provisions and a helper if possible.

 You can preserve the berries by freezing and jam-making.
 Even when using a comb you will still have loads of bits of twig and leaves.
 I used to spend hours picking out the debris but then my Norwegian friend told me you don't have to be so meticulous.
-They liquefy pretty quickly, and you need to use pectin like lemon juice and/or apple to thicken the jam.
+They liquify pretty quickly, and you need to use pectin like lemon juice and/or apple to thicken the jam.

-Mix one pound of fruit with the same of sugar and pectin and cook on the stove.
+Mix one pound of fruit with the same of sugar and some pectin and cook on the stove.

 Boil for 15 minutes

 I then add some whole fruits